tfeb/dsm/README.md

 ## Package, module, feature, dependencies
 `dsm` lives in `org.tfeb.dsm` and provides `:org.tfeb.dsm`.
 There is an ASDF system definition for both it and its tests.

 `dsm` depends on a fair number of other things I have written: if you have a recent Quicklisp distribution then it *should* know about all of them.
 At least, by the time `dsm` makes it into Quicklisp it should.
+If not, you need at least version 5 of [my CL hax](https://tfeb.github.io/tfeb-lisp-hax/ "TFEB.ORG Lisp hax"), and at least version 8 of [my CL tools](https://tfeb.github.io/tfeb-lisp-tools/ "TFEB.ORG Lisp tools").

 ---